outmoded/hapi-contrib/Conduct.md

 The following behaviors are expected and requested of all community members:

-- Participate in an authentic and active way.
+- Participate in an productive and active way.
 In doing so, you contribute to the health and longevity of this community.
 - Exercise consideration and respect in your speech and actions.
 - Attempt collaboration before conflict.
 - Refrain from demeaning, discriminatory, or harassing behavior and speech.